vvvv/The-Gray-Book/reference/best-practice/ptp.md

 # Synchronizing machines to the High Precision Clock

-Starting from Windows10 (build) window's System Time can be synchronized to a High Precision Time Sourse that uses [PTP](https://de.wikipedia.org/wiki/Precision_Time_Protocol) (Precision Time Protocol).
-PTP is more precise than NTP (Network Time Protocol), which is used in Windows by default sync its time.
+Starting from Windows10 (build) window's System Time can be synchronized to a High Precision Time Source that uses [PTP](https://de.wikipedia.org/wiki/Precision_Time_Protocol) (Precision Time Protocol).
+PTP is more precise than NTP (Network Time Protocol), which is used in Windows by default to sync its time.

 ## Overview